 If you’re jonesing for a sports fix with a twist, consider cricket.
-The Cricket World Cup is currently going on in England and Wales, and in July, Milwaukeeans can watch the sport in person.

-For the first time in the United States, the State vs. State competition takes place at three local parks from July 4-7.
+For the first time in the United States, the State vs. State competition takes place at three Milwaukee parks from July 4-7.
 This upcoming event is thanks, in great part, to Abdur Chowdhury, professor emeritus of economics at Marquette University and president of the National Cricket League, Inc.

 Chowdhury notes that during the summer months in Wisconsin and Milwaukee, you'll often see cricket being played on the fields.
 However, most of the players are immigrants coming from India, Pakistan, the West Indies or England.
 Chowdhury says the National Cricket League was founded here in Milwaukee in order to anchor the sport to have younger generations and native-born Americans play.